Budget Reporting Process

 - It helps to examine any risks or estimate future risks and prospects

 - It helps with identifying variances in the budget and results achieved.
-It further helps with planning and setting targets for the future performances.
-Variances if favourable indicate good performance, whereas variances that are not favourable indicate poor performance.
+It further helps with planning and setting targets for future performances.
+Variances, if favourable, indicate good performance, whereas variances that are not favourable indicate poor performance.

 - It helps with cutting on costs and increasing profit – basically expenditure control.

 - Excess money on the budget can be used to expand or develop the business.
 Performance reports play a good role here.